What Is a VPS Server? Your Ultimate Guide to Virtual Private Servers

 • Dedicated resources protect your website from other users on the same server.

-• Traffic and resource scaling.
+• Traffic and resources increase.

 • Server root access and control.